 Coming to the end of our walk today, I felt an irrisistable urge to shoot up a side street.
 I've seen Goose and Brew walking with Kate there.
 We've met in the park and played ball together and I really wanted to see them.
 I found their house by just following my nose.
 They were in the garden.
 Kate let us in and she made Angelica a cup of herbal tea.
 I would lie down and both Goose and Brew kept sniffing me.
 Goose is a full-on huntaway and lots of fun, but he had to have stitches out so Kate eventually shut him inside.
 Brew is bigger but more sedate.
 They left us to play.
 Angelica came back an hour later and Kate had take a picture of us.
 Once again I felt something very significant had happened.

 The assistant is tapping the table and saying "up", but Angelica has told me tables are where people eat yucky food like lettuce.
 Suddenly Angelica just scoops me up in her arms and plonks me unceremoniously on the table.
 Then the vet starts rubbing my tummy with a squeeky thing.
 He says I'm going to have atleast 4 puppies.
-He can't take a picture with one hand and gets his assistant to do it with his cell phone.
+He can't take a picture with one hand and gets his assistant to do it with his cell phone, when Angelica asks.
 The vet seems a bit concerned about how big Brew might have been and says something about cesarian.
 Angelica says she wants the best for me and doesn't care what it costs, so he suggests we come back in 3 weeks to make sure all is OK.

 Human babies take 9 months, but us dogs can do a whole litter in just 9 weeks!
 Angelica has been reading stuff on the internet and started giving me extra yummy food with omega 3 and 6's, vitamins and minerals.
 I get milk too now, and sometimes steamed Salmon heads.
 Today I had Mackrel and she makes bone soup for both of us with grass-fed cow bones.
 Those are rich on Iron, Calcium and Magnesium.